Italy 10-year debt costs fall at solid bond sale

 The heavy funding schedule of the world's fourth-largest sovereign debtor had seemed almost unmanageable at the peak of the debt crisis in November; 10-year auction yields have now fallen 200 basis points from the euro lifetime records hit then.

-"The trend of the auctions, including today's, points toward normalization" in the yield levels, Deputy Economy Minister Vittorio Grilli told reporters at a banking association conference in Rome on Tuesday.
+"The trend of the auctions, including today's, points toward normalisation" in the yield levels, Deputy Economy Minister Vittorio Grilli told reporters at a banking association conference in Rome on Tuesday.

 Tuesday's auction brings Italy's total gross issuance this year to around 46 billion euros, or roughly half of the 90 billion euros of bonds maturing between February and April.